smartwebcreatives/airtable-connector/README.md

 - Advanced display templates and formatting options
 - Direct frontend editing capabilities
 - Custom field type handling (attachments, linked records, etc.)

-## Developer Notes

-The plugin uses a simple numeric ID system for shortcodes (e.g., `[airtable-001]`).
-This makes it easy for users to reference their connections and simplifies future multi-API support.

 ## License